Eve-Carruthers/Project-make-100-easy/README.md

-#NeuroMap to make 100% easy
+# Neuromap to make 100% easy
-NeuroMap is an advanced, privacy-first learning platform that uses AI to transform any topic into interactive mind maps, adaptive flashcards, and personalized curriculums.
+Neuromas is an advanced, privacy-first learning platform that uses AI to transform any topic into interactive mind maps, adaptive flashcards, and personalized curriculums.
 This repository contains the complete "Omni-Tool" edition, featuring all research-backed learning accelerators and premium tools.
 ## Key Features
 ### Core Learning Engine